Don’t give in to text neck. Technology was not invented to harm people.

 How about you?

 Our neck, along with the related muscles, nerves, and tissues all are working to support our head.

-As we look down and our head tilts forward the gravitational pull puts extra weight and stress on the neck and spine.If you tilt your head forward at 60 degrees, the increase can be as if your head now weighs about 27 kg or 60 lbs.
+Having good posture both sitting and standing, is a beautiful thing onto itself.If you tilt your head forward at 60 degrees, the increase can be as if your head now weighs about 27 kg or 60 lbs.
 This mass is said to be the average weight of an eight-year-old child.
 Click To Tweet

 That’s a lot of wear and tear on a delicate area of the body.

 Overuse of the head, neck, and shoulders is what happens when excessive strain is put on the spine.
 This may lead to disorders and other medical conditions.